 The second change was a direct result of the power of Mozart's music. *Figaro*’s premiere generated five encores; the third performance led to seven, plus an encore of a duet.
 This last was too much for Emperor Joseph, who liked his evenings to move along, so he banned encores of anything except solo arias.

 Simply the best

 While the most often performed opera in the world is La Traviata, and the most often performed Mozart opera is Die Zauberflöte, neither of those operas are the “greatest opera“, at least according to one poll conducted by the BBC Music Magazine in 2017.
-But this wasn't a clickbait Twitter poll or a survey of random folk out for a pint, this was a poll of 172 of the world's top opera singers.
-And it wasn't close. *Figaro* got more than twice the votes of the second place opera, La bohème.
+But this wasn't a clickbait Twitter poll or a survey of random folk out for a pint; this was a poll of 172 of the world's top opera singers.
+And it wasn't close. *Figaro* got more than twice the votes of the second-place opera, La bohème.

 History may have rightfully seen the value in Mozart's Figaro, but during his lifetime, the opera played second fiddle to its prequel, Giovanni Paisiello's Il barbiere di Siviglia, based on the first play of Beaumarchais' trilogy.
-Paisiello's is not the opera version of Barbiere known to audiences today, however.
+Paisiello's is not the opera version of Barbiere known to audiences today.
 That barbiere di Siviglia was composed by Gioachino Rossini and didn’t premiere until 1816.
-Mozart's Figaro got nine performances during its initial run in Vienna, but Paisiello's Barbiere had been done 38 times in the years leading up to Mozart's premiere and would remain the favorite of the Viennese during most of Mozart's life.
+Mozart's Figaro got nine performances during its initial run in Vienna, but Paisiello's Barbiere had been done 38 times in the years leading up to Mozart's premiere and would remain the favourite of the Viennese during most of Mozart's life.